Glossary of terms

 • Private sponsorship: A model of refugee and humanitarian parole resettlement in which individuals, groups, or organizations take direct responsibility for supporting a newcomer during their initial period in the United States.
 Private sponsorship provides legal pathways for U.S.-based individuals to sponsor people in need, ensuring a safe and orderly process to arrive in the U.S. Both sponsors and the newcomers undergo security, background, and financial checks conducted by the Department of Homeland Security and other national security agencies.

-• Processes for Cubans, Haitians, Nicaraguans, and Venezuelans (CHNV): A previously authorized program that allowed Americans to privately sponsor Cubans, Haitians, Nicaraguans, and Venezuelans in need of safety through humanitarian parole.
+• Processes for Cubans, Haitians, Nicaraguans, and Venezuelans (CHNV): A previously authorized private sponsorship program that allowed Americans to privately sponsor Cubans, Haitians, Nicaraguans, and Venezuelans in need of safety through humanitarian parole.
 As of Jan.
 20, 2025, DHS ended the Processes for Cubans, Haitians, Nicaraguans, and Venezuelans (CHNV) program.

 • The Welcome Corps: A program launched in 2023 by the U.S. State Department that allowed Americans and permanent residents to directly sponsor refugees for resettlement.
 Individuals and communities played an active role in welcoming and supporting refugees rebuilding their lives in the United States.
 On Feb.
 26, 2025, the Welcome Corps program was terminated.

-• Uniting for Ukraine (U4U): A previously authorized program launched in April 2023 to allow Americans to privately sponsor Ukrainians in need of safety through humanitarian parole.
+• Uniting for Ukraine (U4U): A previously authorized private sponsorship program launched in April 2023 to allow Americans to privately sponsor Ukrainians in need of safety through humanitarian parole.
 As of Jan.
 28, 2025, the Department of Homeland Security (DHS) has paused the U4U program.

 • U.S. Refugee Admissions Program (USRAP): A federal program that identifies, screens, and resettles refugees from around the world to the United States.